-Community legal centre services are usually offered for free.
+Community legal centre services are free.

-Some centres may charge for costs or disbursements associated with casework.
+In certain circumstances, some centres may charge for costs or disbursements associated with casework.
 That is, if your case is taken to court, the community legal centre may ask you to pay costs of the matter, such as court filing fees, printing and other disbursements.

 Some community legal centres provide fee-based training to organisations and communities to cover the costs of providing the training, such as printing and venue hire.